tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

   -H 'Accept: text/plain'
 ```

-cURL has shorthand names for the various options that you include with your request.
+curl has shorthand names for the various options that you include with your request.
 The `\` just creates a break for a new line for readability.
 (Don't use `\` in Windows.)

 Here's what the commands mean: